 A year on from the earthquake, we continue to work with local people, our partners and the government to ensure that Nepal builds back stronger than before.
 Here's a snapshot of some of the life-changing work that we have been able to do thanks to supporters like you.

 Oxfam's vision for Nepal is a just society without poverty, in which all women and men live a life of dignity, enjoy their rights and assume their responsibilities as active citizens of Nepal.
 To contribute to this vision, Oxfam will continue its previous work on governance, gender equality and social inclusion.
-To to this there are three inter-connected programmes - gender justice, food and economic justice and disaster risk reduction.
+To do this, there are three inter-connected programmes - gender justice, food and economic justice and disaster risk reduction.

 Oxfam in Nepal overview (PDF 444 KB)